Large family home with gazebo under a blue sky.

 A pre-inspection is an inspection a seller pays for before listing their home.
 While most buyers will conduct their own inspection, a pre-inspection helps you ascertain your home’s condition and proactively take care of glaring issues.
 As a result, this option can help speed up negotiations once you get an interested buyer at the table.

 A pre-inspection usually costs $300 – $500.
-Of course, if it reveals any problems, you’ll have to pony up for necessary repairs.
+Of course, if it reveals any problems, you’ll have to pay for those necessary repairs.

 Staging And Photography